Introduction

 This campaign opposes Thames Water's TDRA scheme on environmental and social grounds.

-• The plan will abstract (remove) water from the River Thames at a unique location where the tidal river meets the freshwater river.
+• The plan will abstract (remove) water from the River Thames and replace it with treated effluent sewage at a unique location where the tidal river meets the freshwater river.

-• There will be a significant impact to putting treated sewage into the River Thames.
+• There will be a significant impact to water quality from putting treated sewage into the River Thames.
 See details below.

 • Building compounds will cause earth compaction and change the soil biome